… or a short story about a long project

-It cannot fully emulate a 1541 floppy drive simply because it is based on small ATMega644 chip and it would be hard or impossible to fit inside it a full MOS 6502 CPU which is part of a real 1541 floppy drive.
+It cannot fully emulate a 1541 floppy drive simply because it is based on a small ATMega644 chip and it would be hard or impossible to fit inside it a full MOS 6502 CPU which is part of a real 1541 floppy drive.

 Hardware capable of full floppy emulation does exist and is based on CPLD or FPGA.
 Ultimate 1541 made by Gideon is a good example.

-I still needed to upload firmware to ATmega644p and obviously, I also needed a cable with proper plug to fit ISP connector vias on a PCB.
+I still needed to upload firmware to ATmega644p and obviously, I also needed a cable with a proper plug to fit ISP connector vias on a PCB.
 Of course, I didn’t have one so I had to build it myself out of a trimmed SATA connector which seemed like a decent (lol sic!) solution.

 Here is a video of SD2IEC working in my C64G

 In the meantime, new PCBs came in.
-I wanted to check how yellow solder mask looks… and yes, green looks waaaay better 😉
+I wanted to check how the yellow solder mask looks… and yes, green looks waaaay better 😉

 After installing several boards inside C64s, I’ve realized that internally mounted SD2IEC can be slightly modified to fit my needs more accurately.

-I’ve started my own layout fork.
+I’ve started my layout fork.
 It is based on the original one – the Shadowolf rev. 1.2 but with a few changes.